ginty/cranky/README.md

 1. Your factory must reopen the Cranky::Factory class
 2. Your factory method must return the object you wanted to create
-3. You can access the overrides passed in via options[:key]  (not really a rule!)
+3. You can access the overrides passed in via options[:key]. (not really a rule!)

 So for example to create a simple user factory...